Mike-GH27/habit_tracker_app/README.md

 ## Test data
 To try out the functionality, test data is provided in the tracker_testing_data.py file.
 Running the file will create a save file called "user_data.db", which will be automatically loaded upon starting the application.
-Note: running the file will replace the the current save file, so make sure to backup your user data before running the script.
+Note: running the file will replace the current save file, so make sure to backup your user data before running the script.

 To remove the test data, just delete "user_data_db" in the main directory.